NRCS accepting applications to install conservation practices in northern Indiana

 “We are working with local and state partners to encourage farmers to put in conservation practices in these targeted watersheds that will address water quality concerns and help improve soil health and agricultural production,” Hardisty said.
 “By targeting dollars to these geographic areas we can make a greater impact on the health of our streams and rivers, and ultimately the Great Lakes.”

-RCPP helps eligible producers adopt conservation practices to improve water quality.
+RCPP helps eligible producers adopt conservation practices, such as no-till, nutrient management, cover crops and others to improve water quality.
 Conservation systems implemented in these areas will reduce the amount of nutrients flowing from agricultural land into waterways, curb erosion and improve the resiliency of working lands in the face of droughts and floods.

 “These conservation practices will help clean and conserve water, make agricultural operations more resilient and stimulate rural economies,” said Hardisty.